2 Tbsp canola oil

 1 stalk celery, diced

-½ cup dry port or sherry
+½ cup dry port, sherry or chicken broth

 1 can (398 ml) diced tomatoes, drained

 1 bay leaf

 2 cups store bought rosa pasta sauce (divided)